-The AVR 460/AVR 360 implements Dolby Volume processing, which can improve the audio performance of the system by revealing subtle details even at normal home-listening volumes.
+The AVR 760/AVR 660 is one of the first products to implement Dolby Volume processing, which can improve the audio performance of the system by revealing subtle details even at normal home-listening volumes.

 One concern of the typical home theater listener is that volumes can vary widely for different programs played by a source, e.g., television commercial advertisements are often much louder than the main feature.
 Another is that details heard in the recording studio at typically high reference volumes are lost at the lower volumes used by many listeners.